chaaz/versio/README.md

 ## Running

-Check out the [Use Cases](./docs/use_cases.md) to learn how to use Versio via specific use cases that you or your organization might be interested in, or the [Versio Reference](./docs/reference.md) for all command-line options and the format of the `.versio.yaml` config file.
+Check out the [Use Cases](./docs/use_cases.md) to learn how to use Versio via specific use cases--including managing your repo, using specific flows, or integrating Versio into CI/CD; or look at the [Versio Reference](./docs/reference.md) for all command-line options and the format of the `.versio.yaml` config file.

 ## Features